Collaboration and Mentoring

 Eastwood et al. (1996) found that nearly 40% of postdoctoral research fellows responding to a survey at the University of California, San Francisco reported having had no guidance in ethical research from a scientific mentor.
 Brown and Kalichman (1998) found that half of graduate students responding to a survey at the University of California, San Diego reported that the total time spent discussing responsible conduct of research with a major professor or advisor had been one hour or less.
 In a nationwide survey of doctoral students, Swazey and Anderson (1998) found that for nearly every defined dimension of training in ethics, over half of the respondents reported that faculty members provided little or no help.

 In order to comply with Section 7009 of the America COMPETES Act, the National Science Foundation now requires that all proposals requesting funds to support a postdoctoral researcher include a one-page mentoring plan as part of the supplemental information.
 Proposals submitted without a mentoring plan will not be considered.
 Principal investigators must report on mentoring progress as part of their annual and final reports for funded awards.
 Information about the mentoring plan and reporting requirements can be found in the Grant Proposal Guide.
-A sample mentoring plan is available on the NSF website, and although created for SBIR/STTR proposals it serves as a good template for all applications.

 Rules and Regulations